cloro

 Cons

-- Less mature parsing depth than category leaders on tricky surfaces (PAA, related searches, sponsored ad blocks)
+• Less mature parsing depth on tricky surfaces (PAA, related searches, ad blocks).

 DIY vs buying: the real math after n=100

-The biggest single change to the DIY-vs-buy math in 2025 was the n=100 deprecation.
-What follows is the cost breakdown for tracking 10,000 keywords daily in 2026 dollars, with the n=100 multiplier baked in.
+The biggest single change to the DIY-vs-buy math in 2025 was the &num=100 deprecation.
+Here is the cost of tracking 10,000 keywords daily in 2026 dollars, with the multiplier baked in.

 DIY (Python + Playwright + residential proxies)

-- Engineering time for selector maintenance: Google updates SERP layouts 3–6 times/month per industry observation.
-Each update takes a senior engineer 2–4 hours to diagnose and patch.
-At $100/hour fully-loaded, that’s $600–$2,400/month — and this is the line item most teams underestimate.
+• Engineering time: Google updates SERP layouts several times a month, and each patch takes a senior engineer 2–4 hours.
+At $100/hour that is $600–$2,400/month — the line item most teams underestimate.

 The honest comparison